Last Updates

 Vale updates statement on Articulation of the Indigenous Peoples (Apib) and Amazon Watch report

-The allegations about the contamination of the Cateté River are also unfounded, which has already been corroborated in expert reports prepared by judicial experts in several scientific areas, which prove that there is no causality between the Onça Puma mining operation and the alleged contamination.
-See more details here.
+Vale restates that the allegations regarding the contamination of Cateté River are unfounded, based on expert reports issued by legal experts from different scientific areas, which attest that there is no causality between the Onça Puma mining operation and the alleged contamination.

 Control and Management of Dams